nickrufa/501c3-Data/README.md

 # 501c3-Data
-Resources that drive the 501c3 Lookup site.
+Resources used to drive the 501c3 Lookup non-profit data website.